-The document date should be written as either day, month year or month, year in accordance with section 2.3.4.6.
-For all IALA documents the edition date should always be in the from of month and year (both in full).
+The document date should be written as either day, month year or month, year in accordance with section 2.3.4.6 For all IALA documents the edition date should always be in the form of month and year (both in full).
+The text is written in the Document date style.